Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Bozo *"wff"*’d past his corndog and led him toward Riverside Park.

 True to form, it didn’t take long for him to sniff down his better half.
-Hannah was out running with her owner and and...Wait, that wasn’t Ríos’ adoptive father…
+Hannah was out running with her owner and and...
+Wait, that wasn’t Ríos’ adoptive father…

 Derek Coombes gave Powell a nod as they slowed to a halt together.
 "Morning, boss."
 Like all the very best operators, he could be both respectful and familiar with his CO in a way that wasn't exactly by the numbers.